RobbiC13/RobbiC13/README.md

 ### 👩‍💻: About Me :

-I am passionate about application security.
+I am looking for my next opportunity to work within a team creating products and tools tht improve people's lives.
 I have experience as a full stack web developer, specializing in Python and JavaScript.
 Recently I completed a SANS cybersecurity bootcamp where I earned my GIAC GSEC, GCIH and GCLD.
 I also have earned my AWS Cloud Practitioner certification.
-Combining my knowledge of cybersecurity and the SDLC, I want to help companies create secure applications and products.
+Combining my knowledge of cloud, cybersecurity and the SDLC, I want to help companies create secure applications and products.

 ---